-- 1. Allow the appliance to cool down. - 2.
-Remove any food remnants from the walls of the cooking compartment. - 3.
-Dry the cooking compartment with a sponge. - 4.
-Leave the appliance door open for 1 hour so that the cooking compartment dries completely.
+- 1. Leave the appliance to cool down. - 2.
+Remove any dirt from the cooking compartment. - 3.
+Dry the cooking compartment with a soft cloth. - 4.
+Leave the appliance door open for one hour so that the cooking compartment dries completely.